netxms/netxms-doc/admin/data-collection.rst

 You can choose any event to be generated when threshold becomes active or returns to inactive state.
 However, you should avoid using predefined system events (their names usually start with ``SYS_`` or ``SNMP_``).
-For example, you set event ``SYS_NODE_CRITICAL`` to be generated when CPU utilization exceeds 80%.
-System will generate this event, but it will also generate the same event when node status will change to ::guilabel::`CRITICAL`.
+For example, you may set event ``SYS_NODE_CRITICAL`` to be generated when CPU utilization exceeds 80%.
+System will generate this event, but it will also generate the same event when node status will change to :guilabel:`CRITICAL`.
 In your event processing configuration, you will be unable to determine actual reason for that event generation, and probably will get some unexpected results.
 If you need custom processing for specific threshold, you should create your own event first, and use this event in the threshold configuration. |product_name| has some preconfigured events that are intended to be used with thresholds.
-Their names start with ``DC_``.
+Such event names start with ``DC_``.

-The system will pass the following parameters to events generated as a reaction to single-value DCI threshold violation:
+System will pass the following parameters to events generated as a reaction to single-value DCI threshold violation:

 .. list-table::